-The lacZ gene encodes the enzyme $\beta$ -galactosidase and is derived from the lac operon of Escherichia coli (for details see http://en.wikipedia.org/wiki/Lac operon).
+The lacZ gene encodes the enzyme β-galactosidase and is derived from the lac operon of Escherichia coli (for details see http://en.wikipedia.org/wiki/Lac operon).
 It has been adopted as an effective reporter gene in biological research.
 The concept of a reporter gene is that it "reports" the transcriptional activation of a gene regulatory element under experimental conditions.
-In our RSM module, we use P-element insertions which mediate lacZ expression patterns in the larval discs, we will assay its enzymatic activity using X-Gal as substrate (Fig. 7).
-Alternatively, the presence of $\beta$ -galactosidase can be visualised through immunohistochemistry using antibodies specifically directed against this enzyme (see week 2 and Protocol 5).
+In our RSM module, we use P-element insertions which mediate lacZ expression resembling the patterns of endogenous genes.
+In order to detect the lacZ expression patterns in the larval discs, we will assay its enzymatic activity using X-Gal as substrate (Fig. 7).
+Alternatively, the presence of β-galactosidase can be visualised through immunohistochemistry using antibodies specifically directed against this enzyme (see week 2 and Protocol 5).

 Figure 7.
 The mechanism of X-Gal staining.
-A) In E. coli, β-galactosidase cleaves lactose into galactose and glucose.
-B) In a similar manner, it can cleave X-Gal into galactose and an indole derivative.
-(C) Upon oxidation (curved arrow) this indole derivative dimerises into an indiao derivative with conjugated double-bonds that absorbs light efficiently.
+A) In E. coli, β-galactosidase is required to cleave lactose into galactose and glucose.
+B) Analogously, it can cleave X-Gal into galactose and an indole derivative.
+(C) Upon oxidation (curved arrow) this indole derivative dimerises into an indigo derivative with conjugated double-bonds that absorbs light efficiently.
 D) Indigo in comparison.